 About the Bereavement by Suicide Support Service

 The loss of a loved one to suicide is a unique circumstance that can leave the bereaved with unanswered questions and complex feelings that can be hard to understand and process.
-It can often feel that no-one else understands what you are going through and you may not want to tell anyone about how your loved one has died.
+It can often feel that no-one else understands what you are going through, and you may not want to tell anyone about how your loved one has died.

 Each person, even within your own family, may respond to the death differently, and this may also feel very challenging and confusing.
 Bereavement is an individual experience and can affect people differently.

-Some effects of bereavement are:
+Some effects of bereavement can be:

 - Shock, disbelief